Bukenberger/SpotifyPlaylistCreator/README.md

 ## Spotify Playlist Customizer - Jammming

-A front-end web application written using React.js which calls the Spotify API to allow a user to create and import a public playlist.
+A front-end web application written using React.js, which utilizes the Spotify API to allow a user to create and import a public playlist.

 ### Preview
 ![Application Preview](./preview.jpg)